Ronald Loeffler

 Fax: (616) 331-2601

 Ronald Loeffler earned a Ph.D. in Philosophy at Northwestern University in 2001.
-He also holds M.A. degrees in Philosophy from the University of London and the Free University Berlin.
+He also holds M.A. degrees in Philosophy from the University of London (King’s College) and the Free University Berlin.

-His main research interests are in the philosophy of language, the philosophy of mind, epistemology, and meta-ethics, with special focus on the relation between linguistic practice, linguistic meaning, and our common sense psychological abilities.
-He is the author of Brandom, an introductory monography on the philosophy of Robert Brandom, in Polity Press’ recognized Key Contemporary Thinkers series, and has work published in the journals Philosophical Studies, Synthese, Erkenntnis, and the European Journal of Philosophy, among other.
+His main research interests are in the philosophy of language and mind (especially semantic inferentialism, belief, assertion, and mindreading) and Wilfrid Sellars’ practical philosophy (especially his ethics).
+He is the author of Brandom, an introductory monography on the philosophy of Robert Brandom, (Polity Press 2019), and the co-editor of two volumes on Sellars practical philosophy: Ethics, Practical Reasoning, Agency (Routledge 2023) and Collective Intentionality, Normativity, and the Space of Reasons (Springer, forthcoming).
+Moreover, he has published in the journals Philosophical Studies, Synthese, Erkenntnis, and the European Journal of Philosophy, among other.

-Before joining the faculty at GVSU, Ronald Loeffler taught at the University of Illinois at Chicago and Carleton College, MN.
+Before joining the faculty at GVSU in 2004, Ronald Loeffler taught at the University of Illinois at Chicago and Carleton College, MN.